 Relying on a coercive hierarchy helps avoid such problems by making sure that everyone follows the rules.
-Many parts of the developing world, such as the rice paddies of rural China, still employ designated “water guardians” to monitor irrigation practices among farmers and warn authorities of any abuse.
+The rice paddies of rural China still employ designated “water guardians” to monitor irrigation practices among farmers and warn authorities of any abuse.

 There is an important psychological factor that particularly facilitates the smooth functioning of hierarchy: our natural responsiveness to authority and social status.